geethika1129/INR-to-USD-Converter/README.md

 # INR-to-USD-Converter
-An android app to convert using rupees to dollars
+An android app to convert rupees into dollars